 Note: Once the seltzer and ice are added, you should serve the drink as soon as possible.
 Leftovers may be watered down and flat.

-Looking for more refreshing summer drinks?
+Looking for refreshing summer beverages and cocktails?
 Try:

 - 2 cups sliced strawberries